quicwg/wg-materials/interim-17-10/minutes.md

 christian: what if i receive a stream frame for a closed stream

-receiver states: open, knows final offset, received all data, delivered all data, reset received, deliverd reset to app
+receiver states: open, knows final offset, received all data, delivered all data, reset received, delivered reset to app

 christian: point of closed is to get rid of stream state